thomsva/ryhma_kuusi/README.md

 ## definition of done

-- Asiakkaan toivoma toiminnallisuus toteutuu.
+- Code is written.
-- Testikattavuus on vähintään 70 %.
+- Test written and at least 70 % of them passing.
-- Sovelluksen toiminta on varmistettu myös käytännössä pyydetyssä muodossa annetuilla syötteillä.
+- All checkstyle tests passed.
-- Koodi läpäisee kaikki asetetut checkstyle-testit.
+- Continuous Integration build passing.
-- Uusi toiminnallisuus on integroitu aiempaan ohjelmaan.
+- Acceptance criteria met.
-- Uusi toiminnallisuus on asiakkaan käytettävissä.
+- Documentation updated.

 ## User manual